Attention

 Execution Model

 The runtime follows the IEC 61131-3 execution model.
 A compiled program contains one or more tasks, each with an associated interval and priority.
-On each scheduling round, the runtime checks which tasks are due to run based on elapsed time and executes them in priority order.
+The runtime runs a continuous loop called the scan cycle.
+Each pass through the loop is one scheduling round.

 By default, ironplcvm runs continuously, executing scheduling rounds until interrupted with Ctrl+C. You can also limit execution to a fixed number of rounds using the --scans option.